 You can insert images in any text section on your journey map using the Text Formater or simply by dragging them from your computer on the CJM.
 In order to get a full visual representation of the customer journey, make sure each stage of the journey map has its own image.

 Moreover, you can use images from different folders for various journey maps if they make sense there.
 For example, the picture for the research stage from the “Template for travel” folder will fit into almost any journey map that implies some prior research.

-Download the archive and save your designer from drawing these images from scratch.
-Use them to reflect all your customer journey’s smallest details that can’t be put into words.
+Download the archive and save your designer from drawing storyboard from scratch.
+Use images to reflect all your customer journey’s smallest details that can’t be put into words.